Breaking News: HLA Victorious over DEA in Federal Court → Read More

 As Seen On

-Former Government Regulators on Your Side – our team of healthcare defense specialists is spearheaded by former federal and state prosecutors who understand how the government and its contractors use data mining and proprietary algorithms to identify potential Fraud, Waste & Abuse (FWA) for audits and investigation.
+Former Government Regulators on Your Side – Our team of healthcare defense specialists is spearheaded by former federal and state prosecutors who understand how the government and its contractors use data mining and proprietary algorithms to identify potential Fraud, Waste & Abuse (FWA) for audits and investigation.
 Because we understand how the government builds cases, we use their playbook to beat them.

-Healthcare Specialty Attorneys and Consultants – Health Law Alliance specializes in healthcare law and is dedicated to defending healthcare providers and their licenses from overreach.
-Our founding partner previously served as a top for the biggest companies in healthcare, including McKesson, Relay Health, CoverMyMeds, United Health Group, Optum, and United Healthcare.
-We know the tricks insurance companies use to deny claims, and now use that inside information against them.
+Healthcare Specialty Attorneys and Consultants – Health Law Alliance specializes in healthcare law and is dedicated to defending providers and their licenses from overreach.
+Our founding partner previously served as a top executive for the biggest companies in healthcare, including McKesson, Relay Health, CoverMyMeds, United Health Group, Optum, and United Healthcare.
+We know the tricks insurance companies use to deny claims, and use that inside information against them.

 Proven Track Record – Some clients turn to us when stakes are the highest, when their businesses are threatened, when their license is challenged, and when their options are limited.
-Our demonstrated track record of successes against the most aggressive government regulators and industry giants can be reviewed HERE.
+Our wins against the government and insurance companies can be reviewed HERE.
 Many more clients, however, turn to us at the first sign of potential trouble, when we can neutralize the problem before it grows.
 Either way, we have your back from beginning to end.

 What should I do if accused of healthcare fraud?